dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 I believe this was for Darrah again, but this is when I started getting serious about detail.
 Yellowcard announced their new album [Paper Walls](http://en.wikipedia.org/wiki/Paper_Walls) and I was excited about it.
-I’m not entirely sure what I drew here because it doesn’t match the album cover.
+I'm not entirely sure what I drew here because it doesn't match the album cover.
 I either drew an early rendition of the cover or I took a lot of liberty improvising.

 I remember when it first leaked to the internet and I quickly downloaded it and